isabella232/journeys.en/help/using/functions/functiontotimezone.md

 # toTimeZone {#toTimeZone}

-Converts a string value to a timezone.
+Converts a string value to a time zone.

 ## Category